tamer-mohamed/ichnos/README.md

 )
 ```

-### Hooks
+### `config.hook`

-Events defined with a lifecycle in ichnos to reduce any boilerplate and redundunt code and make it simple to roll out your tracking events.
+Events defined with a lifecycle in ichnos to reduce any boilerplate and redundunt code and make it simple to roll out your tracking events. below list of hooks can be applied:

 #### `beforeSend`

 `beforeSend(type:string, payload: any, history: gtmEvents[])`